When considering your career in the Army, it is vital to consider the Army promotion timeline when you plan.

 An E-1 is the lowest rank in the Army.
 E-1 is the initial rank for those just coming out of basic training.

-Also, to promote to an E-2, which is a private second-class, you need six months of service.
+Also, to promote to an E-2, which is a private second-class (PV2), you need six months of service or four months of service with advanced college or ROTC.

-Afterward, promotion to an E-3, or private second class, happens after 12 months as an E-2.
+Afterward, promotion to an E-3, or private first class (PFC), happens after 12 months of enlistment and at least four months as an E-2.

 Lastly, to continue to a Specialist (E-4), you will need two years of service and at least six months of time in pay grade.